hunterxcobby/100-days-of-code/log.md

 **Today's Progress**: Getting to know, HTML and CSS

 1. **HTML Basics:**
-   - Explored the fundamentals of HTML, including elements, tags, and attributes.
+   - learned the fundamentals of HTML, including elements, tags, and attributes.
    - learned the common HTML terms: elements, tags, and attributes.
    - Learned about the structure of an HTML document, including the `<!DOCTYPE html>`, `<html>`, `<head>`, and `<body>` elements.

 2. **CSS Basics:**
    - learned the basics of CSS, focusing on selectors, properties, and values.
-   - Explored different types of selectors, such as type, class, and ID selectors.
+   - learned different types of selectors, such as type, class, and ID selectors.
    - learned the role of properties in styling HTML elements and how values determine the appearance.
    - Learned about additional selectors like descendant, child, pseudo-classes, and attribute selectors.

 3. **Referencing CSS in HTML:**
-   - Explored best practices for referencing external CSS files in HTML using the `<link>` element.
+   - learned best practices for referencing external CSS files in HTML using the `<link>` element.
    - learned the importance of organizing styles in an external stylesheet for consistency across a website.

 4. **CSS Resets and Cross-Browser Compatibility:**
-   - Explored the concept of CSS resets to standardize default styles across different browsers.
+   - learned the concept of CSS resets to standardize default styles across different browsers.
    - learned the importance of cross-browser compatibility and testing.
    - learned popular CSS resets like Eric Meyer's reset and Normalize.css.